offxarf4n/offxarf4n.github.io/README.md

         <section id="about" class="section">
             <h2 class="section-title">About Me</h2>
             <div class="about-content">
-                <p>My name is Arfan Ahmad, and I am currently studying at Gems New Millennium School (GNMS).
-I am pursuing Economics, Mathematics, and Physics.
-My future goal is to join an aviation training program and become a pilot.
-It has always been my dream to become a pilot because I enjoy the idea of traveling around the world while helping people reach different destinations safely.</p>
+                <p>My name is Arfan Ahmad, and I am currently studying Economics, Mathematics, and Physics.
+I am a motivated and hardworking student with a strong interest in aviation, problem-solving, and personal growth.
+My ambition is to become a pilot, a career that combines responsibility, discipline, and the opportunity to connect people around the world.
+Alongside my passion for aviation, I am also interested in understanding how economies and businesses operate, which has strengthened my analytical and critical-thinking skills.
+I am always eager to learn new things, improve myself, and take on challenges that help me grow both academically and personally.</p>
             </div>
         </section>